Life Insurance After a Stroke: What You Need to Know

 Group Life Insurance Through Employer

-Employer-sponsored group insurance doesn't require medical underwriting.
-All eligible employees receive death benefits coverage.
+Employer-sponsored group life insurance doesn't require medical underwriting.
+All eligible employees are covered.

 Best for:

-• Recently employed stroke survivors (if company offers this benefit)
+• Recently employed stroke survivors whose employer offers the benefit

 blueCheckmark icon